Aalborg: Transport

+Roads and bridges

 On the north side of the Limfjord is Nørresundby, connected to Aalborg by the Limfjordsbroen road bridge, which was inaugurated in 1933, replacing a pontoon bridge which dated to 1865.
 The iron Limfjord Railway Bridge, inaugurated in 1938, is a nine-span bascule bridge.
 It opens 4,000 times a year, allowing around 10,000 vessels to sail under it.
 Opening in 1969 as the first motorway tunnel to be built in Denmark, the Limfjord Tunnel is 582 m long and has three lanes in each direction.
 It forms part of the E45, stretching from Alta, Norway, to Gela, Italy.

+Air transport

 Aalborg Airport is 6 km northwest of the city centre.
-With its two runways, it has 20 direct routes to destinations in Denmark, Norway, Ireland, the Netherlands, the UK, USA, Spain, and Turkey, along with seasonal flights to additional Spanish destinations and the Faroe Islands.
+With its two runways, it has 20 direct routes to destinations in Denmark, Norway, the Netherlands, the UK, Spain, and Turkey, along with seasonal flights to additional Spanish destinations and the Faroe Islands.
 Processing 1.4 million passengers a year, the airport is the third largest in Denmark.
 The Aalborg Air Base, an important Danish Air Force facility, occupies part of the extensive airport area.
 The Port of Aalborg is northern Denmark's main import/export hub, operated by Aalborg Havn A/S on the Limfjord.
 Two additional private harbours serve the cement factory, Aalborg Portland A/S, and the power station, Vattenfall A/S.